Mobile

 Screening for Breast Cancer ICD 10 Codes

 ICD 10 codes are formatted to define the category of disease, disorder, infection, or symptom, along with the body site, problem severity, and cause of injury.
 Different characters in these codes mean different things.
 An example of a breast cancer ICD 10 code is C50.211.
 ICD 10 code C50.211 defines a malignant neoplasm of an upper-inner quadrant of a female’s right breast.
-The first 3 characters, C50.211, define malignant neoplasm of the breast.
-The characters in positions 4-6, C50.211 define the upper-inner quadrant of the right female breast.

 ICD-10 Code Examples:

-• C50.012: Malignant neoplasm of nipple and areola, left female breast
+• C50.012: Malignant neoplasm of nipple and areola, left female breast,

-• C50.112: Malignant neoplasm of central portion, left female breast
+• C50.112: Malignant neoplasm of central portion, left female breast,

-• C50.021: Malignant neoplasm of nipple and areola, left male breast
+• C50.021: Malignant neoplasm of nipple and areola, left male breast,

-• C50.522: Malignant neoplasm of lower-outer quadrant, left male breast
+• C50.522: Malignant neoplasm of lower-outer quadrant, left male breast.

 Breast Cancer Screening Tests

-Mammogram: An X-ray of the breast
+Mammogram: An X-ray of the breast.

-Breast Magnetic Resonance Imaging (MRI): Magnets and radio waves are used to take pictures of the breast
+Breast Magnetic Resonance Imaging (MRI): Magnets and radio waves are used to take pictures of the breast.

-Clinical Breast Exam: Examination by a doctor or nurse to assess for lumps
+Clinical Breast Exam: Examination by a doctor or nurse to assess for lumps.

-Breast Self-Awareness: Noticing changes with how the breasts look and feel and talking with a health care provider about those changes
+Breast Self-Awareness: Noticing changes with how the breasts look and feel and talking with a health care provider about those changes.

 Our specialized team will contact you within 24 hours.